Ghareeb29/alx-backend-user-data/0x03-user_authentication_service/README.md

 We hash the password using bcrypt.hashpw(), which takes the password bytes and the salt as arguments.

 Finally, we return the hashed password, which is in bytes format.

+## Task 5

+This implementation does the following:

+We keep the _hash_password function as previously implemented.
+In the Auth class:

+We implement the register_user method that takes email and password as mandatory arguments.
+We first try to find a user with the given email using self._db.find_user_by().
+If a user is found (i.e., no exception is raised), we raise a ValueError with the message "User <user's email> already exists".
+If NoResultFound is raised (meaning the user doesn't exist), we catch this exception and proceed to create the new user.
+We hash the password using the _hash_password function.
+We use self._db.add_user() to save the new user to the database.
+Finally, we return the newly created User object.